 Sea greens are also a source of antioxidants that help protect cells against oxidative damage caused by free radicals*.
 When taken as a supplement that provides an equal or greater amount than the Recommended Dietary Allowance (RDA), they can be used to prevent iodine deficiency and support thyroid gland function.
 The RDA for iodine is :

 Sea greens can be eaten raw, cooked, or dried.
 If sea greens are a new part of your diet, there are many delicious options to start with, such as:

-- Sprinkle dried sea green flakes onto food to enhance flavour without added salt
+- Sprinkle dried sea green flakes onto food to enhance flavor without added salt

-- Use nori as a wrapper for your favourite ingredients or DIY sushi rolls
+- Use nori as a wrapper for your favorite ingredients or DIY sushi rolls

 - Pack roasted seaweed for mid-day snacks at work or school